anymod/guide/docs/guide/vue.md

 ## Inside a custom Vue component

-To use mods inside a custom Vue component, call `Anymod.render()` once Vue has mounted:
+To use mods inside a custom Vue component, call `AnyMod.render()` once Vue has mounted:

 ```html
 <div id="demo">